flutter/website/debugging.md

 The Dart analyzer makes heavy use of type annotations that you put in your code to help track problems down.
-You are encouraged to use them everywhere (avoiding `var`, untyped arguments, untyped list literals, etc) as this is the quickest and least paintful way of tracking down problems.
+You are encouraged to use them everywhere (avoiding `var`, untyped arguments, untyped list literals, etc) as this is the quickest and least painful way of tracking down problems.

 ## Dart Observatory (statement-level single-stepping debugger and profiler)